The Hound of Death: The Hound of Death

 She is boarding with the local district nurse.
 She talks of her dreams, but when Anstruther tells her of the story he heard from Ryan, she is shocked to realise that what she thought was a dream was true – that of unleashing the "Hound of Death" on the Germans as they approached the altar.
 She rambles on about the "City of Circles" and the "People of the Crystal", and when they have left her, Rose tells Anstruther that he has heard her mention crystals before, and on a previous occasion he produced a crystal and showed it to her to test her reaction.
 She gasped, "Then the faith still lives!"

 The next day, the young nun tells Anstruther that she feels that the crystal is a symbol of faith, possibly a second Christ, and the faith has endured for many centuries.
-Rose tries a word association test in which Marie Angelique makes references to signs – and the sixth sign is destruction.
+Rose tries a word association test in which Marie Angelique makes references to signs.
+There are seven signs, each with its color and symbol.
+The sixth sign is death and destruction, its symbol the hound.
 Anstruther starts to feel uneasy about Rose's interest in the case, suspecting something more than purely medical motives.
 Some time later, Anstruther receives a letter from the nun in which she voices her fears of Rose and says that the doctor is trying to obtain her powers by progressing to the sixth sign.
 The same day he hears from his sister that both Rose and the nun are dead.
 A landslide swept away the cliffside cottage they were in, and the debris on the beach is in the shape of a giant hound.
-He also hears that Rose's rich uncle died the same night, struck by lightning, although there were no storms in the area, and the burn-mark on him is in an unusual shape.
-Remembering comments from Marie Angelique, Anstruther wonders if Rose acquired the ancient (or possibly future?) powers of the crystal but failed to control them properly, resulting in his own death.
-His fears are confirmed when he comes into possession of Rose's notes which detail his attempts to become a superman with "the Power of Death" in his hands.
+He also hears that Rose's rich uncle died the same night, struck by lightning.
+The uncle's will had left everything to Rose.
+Anstruther later comes into possession of Rose's notes, which detail his attempts to become a superman with "the Power of Death" in his hands.
+Anstruther suspects that Rose obtained the Power of Death, killed his uncle for money, but unable to control the power properly, unleashed the Hound of Death.